Previous Class < ASA 108 > Next Class

 Before the Course

-Purchase the ASA 108 textbook.
-Available at our office (hardcopy) or on ASA website (as ebook or hardcopy).
+Purchase the ASA 108 textbook, Offshore Passagemaking, through our office or on the ASA website as an ebook or hardcopy.

 Read the book and complete the quizzes throughout to prepare you for the course and the terminology used.